The Long Ballad: International broadcast

 It is available for streaming on Netflix, YouTube and Viu.

+In India this series aired on MX player in Hindi, Tamil, and Telugu dub version from 2021.

 Reception

 The Long Ballad was well received both at home and overseas.
 According to the overseas distributors of the series, the first 20 episodes of the English and Vietnamese versions accumulated over 20 million views online as of April 6, 2021, just a little over three weeks after it began airing.